repaygithub/cactus/modules/cactus-form/README.md

 ### Commands

-> All of these commands can be run from the root of the repository using the `i18n` shortcut. (e.g. `yarn i18n test`)
+> All of these commands can be run from the root of the repository using the `form` shortcut. (e.g. `yarn form test`)

 Testing